SebastienFCT/daily-coding-problem/swift/Problem 68/README.md

 ## Solution

-I would solve this problem in two steps:

-- First I would write appropriate extensions to find bishops that are on the same diagonales
-- Second, I would write the actual logic where I create a set of pairs for each pair of bishop that would attack each other.
-I would have to make sure that two pair are the same for the following condition: (a, b) = (a, b) and (a, b) = (b, a)

-Let's start with the extension and utilities

-Note: rather than using 'b' for bishop, I will use the integer 1, this way I can extend a matric of integers

 ```swift
 extension Array where Element == Array<Int> {
     func positionOfBishopsOnDiagonal(position: (row: Int, column: Int)) -> [((row: Int, column: Int), (row: Int, column: Int))] {